 Section 10-17a of the Illinois School Code requires the State Board of Education to produce state, school district, and school report cards.
-A glossary of terms regarding the Illinois Report Card and the Accountability System follows.
+Below please find a glossary of terms regarding the Illinois Report Card and the Accountability System.
 Terms are defined from one of the following sources: Illinois School Code, federal statute or guidance, or ISBE practice.
 Additional information regarding calculations may be found on the Report Card Metrics website.
-A glossary of Civil Rights Data Collection terms can be viewed here.